davebenson/doom4-walkthrough/README.md

 After finishing it, go back to the main rock (where the Quad Powerup was), and jump to the "balcony" with the Blue Skull Door.
 Interact, and you'll be in a pale green stone hallway: immediately on your right is an alcove containing Gas and a ARGENT CELL 6.1.
 Further down, is rockets.

 ## Mission 6: Fight: Misc Small Fights in the Cliff Area
-First up, is 4 Unwilling (good Weapon Upgrade fodder for Super Shotgun or Heat Blast) with a Mancubus, and a second Mancubus that jumps up with the first dies.
+First up, is 4 Unwilling (good Weapon Upgrade fodder for Super Shotgun or Heat Blast) with a Mancubus, and a second Mancubus that jumps up when the first dies.

 Now is not a bad time to use the Invulnerability which is on a lower level near where you exit the tunnel.

 Walking along the ledge, some Imps, 2 Lost Souls, a Revenant spawn.
-(Another good strategy here is to retreat and pick them off with the Assault Rifle.
+(Kill them while Invulnerable to work on the Momentum Swing challenge) (Another good strategy here is to retreat and pick them off with the Assault Rifle.
 Often they'll kill each other)

-Island-Jump across to be surprised by 3 Lost Souls, and a Hell Razer.
-The HR can be used to work on the Combat Challenge.
+Island-Jump across to be surprised by 3 Lost Souls, and a Hell Razer (if you haven't completed the Sweep the Leg challenge yet).

 Walk through the tunnel behind the Hell Razer, and you'll be on a new cliff, with a fire and ELITE GUARD 6.2.
 First, look left and down and you'll see the first Cacodaemon.
 There is second one, probably behind that rocky pinnacle.
 Lock-On Rocket Launcher is a fool-proof way to deal with these guys.